workwithraymond/SecondProject/README.md

-# SecondProject
+# Second Project
-My second project
+My second project.
+Working with teams to develop a project.